-- 5.17.1 Cardinal Newman Catholic School recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
-The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 The school understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
-The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
-Please see our Behaviour Policy and ESafety Policy for further information. - 17.3 Cardinal Newman Catholic School has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
-The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.
-The school uses the software Smoothwall Monitor and Impero to monitor and filter concerns.
-These are sent to the DSL to check if there is a safeguarding issue..
+- 5.17.1 Cardinal Newman recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
+The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 Cardinal Newman understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
+Cardinal Newman have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
+The School E-Safety Policy highlights safety measures in place and can be found on the school website by following the link below: